Andoni Lubaki

 Nationality: Basque

-Biography: Basque war photographer mainly focused in long-term projects and conflict areas.
+Biography: Basque photographer mainly focused in long-term projects and conflict areas.
 From Bilbao to all around 33th paralell.
-His breaking news pictures are represented by FOKU and SIPA USA .
-For long term project and personal stories his...
+His breaking news pictures are distributed by FOKU and SIPA USA .
+For long term project and personal stories his work is...
 MORE

 Public Story